Your dog uses his tail for a variety of things. But two of the most important things his tail helps with are balance and communication.

 Accordingly, you’ll want to address your dog’s wrecked wagger as soon as possible, to eliminate any pain and ensure that he can behave in the way dogs are meant to.

-Below we’ll discuss the different types of tail injuries that occur, the primary methods by which they are treated, and a few ways to help avoid them.
+Below we’ll discuss the different types of tail injuries that occur, explain why your dog may suddenly have a limp tail, outline the primary methods by which tail injuries are treated, and share a few ways to help avoid them.

 Get to Know Your Dog’s Tail